Poughkeepsie, New York: Geography

-The city of Poughkeepsie is located on the western edge of Dutchess County, in New York State's Hudson River Valley Area.
+The city of Poughkeepsie is located on the western edge of Dutchess County, in New York's Hudson River Valley Area.

 It is bordered by the town of Lloyd in Ulster County across the Hudson River to the west and by the town of Poughkeepsie on the north, east and south.
 There are two crossings of the Hudson River in Poughkeepsie: the Mid-Hudson Bridge for motor vehicles and pedestrians, and the pedestrian Walkway over the Hudson.

 According to the United States Census Bureau, the city has an area of 14.8 km2, of which 13.3 km2 is land, and 0.6 km2 (comprising 10.05%) is water.
-Poughkeepsie lies approximately 75 mi north of the center of the New York megacity.
+Poughkeepsie lies approximately 75 mi north of the north end of Manhattan.
 It is 73.5 mi south of the New York state capital of Albany.
 The highest elevation of Poughkeepsie is 380 ft above sea level on College Hill.
 Its lowest is on the Hudson River.

 Poughkeepsie makes up a part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan statistical area, which is a part of the wider NY-NJ-CT combined statistical area.